Deep Joint Source-Channel Coding for Semantic Communications: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{lmost} all existing communication systems, including the past five generations of mobile communication standards, follow the layered design approach, where sampling, quantization and compression are taken care of by the application layer, while the physical layer takes care of the communication aspects.
 In this design paradigm, physical layer coding and modulation are designed independently of the application they serve; their goal is to convey packets of bits to their respective receivers as reliably as possible within the prescribed latency, bandwidth, and power limitations, without taking into account how these bits are used at the receiver end.
-This paradigm has its roots in Shannon's well-known Separation Theorem \cite{shannon1949mathematical}, which states that this separate source and channel coding approach is without loss of optimality in the usual Shannon theoretic asymptotic regime of infinite block length and unbounded complexity.
+This paradigm has its roots in Shannon's well-known Separation Theorem \cite{shannon1949mathematical}, which proves that separate source and channel coding is without loss of optimality in the usual Shannon theoretic asymptotic regime of infinite block length and unbounded complexity.

-Separation-based design approach has been satisfactory for our current communication networks as their main purpose has been content delivery for human consumption.
+Separation-based designs have been satisfactory for our current communication networks whose main purpose is content delivery for human consumption.
 However, a significant transformation in the data traffic is expected in the next generation of mobile networks.
 Emerging applications, such as industrial robotics, autonomous driving, drone networks, virtual reality and metaverse, all have significantly different communication requirements and constraints.
 First of all, signals are delivered to other machines for inference purposes, rather than for reconstruction.
 This means that significant reduction in traffic load is possible by taking the signal semantics into account.
 Additionally, these applications impose stringent constraints on latency, computational capability, bandwidth usage, and energy consumption.
 It is becoming increasingly evident that the desired performance requirements cannot be met within the boundaries of the conventional separate network architecture.
 Although the fifth generation (5G) of mobile networks has defined the ultra reliable low latency communications (URLLC) scenario to deal with the latency problem, it often ignores the complexity of signal processing (e.g., compression) that can easily dominate the end-to-end latency.